 The Remuneration Committee shall consist of at least three Board members elected at a general meeting.
-The Chairman of the Board can also be the Chairman of the Remuneration Committee.
-The other members of the Committee shall be independent in relation to the Company and its senior executives.
+The Chairman of the Board may also be the Chairman of the Remuneration Committee.
+The other members of the committee shall be independent in relation to the Company and its senior executives.

-The Remuneration Committee consists of Eva Moen Adolfsson (Chairman), Vagn Sørensen, Per G. Braathen and Grant Hearn.
+The Remuneration Committee consists of Grant Hearn (Chairman), Per G. Braathen and Eva Moen Adolfsson.

-The Remuneration Committee held four meetings during the year.
-The Committee conducted a review of the basic remuneration of senior executives, the bonus program, other remuneration and the Long-Term Incentive Program.
+The Remuneration Committee held six meetings during the year.
+The committee conducted a review of the basic remuneration for senior executives, the bonus program, other remuneration and the Long-Term Incentive Program.